vector-php/vector/docs/auto-generate/Lib/Strings.md

 Parameter | Type | Description
 -|-|-
-$on | String | String $on     Delimeter to join on
+$on | String | String $on     Delimiter to join on
-$string | Array | Array  $string List of strings to join together return | String | String         Joined string based on delimeter
+$string | array | array  $string List of strings to join together return | String | String         Joined string based on delimiter

 ---